Drogheda United F.C.: Emblem

-The club crest focuses on the star and crescent element of the town arms of Drogheda, and are in honor of the Ottoman assistance to Ireland during the Great Famine as the Ottoman Turks docked their ships in Drogheda harbor.
+The club crest focuses on the star and crescent element of the town arms of Drogheda.

 They share the same club colours as Trabzonspor, in Turkey – and in 2011 the two sides became sister clubs.

 Supporters and rivalries

-Drogs is a nickname for supporters of the club.
-When the name Drogs started to appear in two newspapers in the late 1990s, The Sun and the Drogheda Leader, the club wrote to the Drogheda Leader Newspaper demanding that the name not be used adding that it was not used in the stadium by the fans.
-The newspaper argued that it had not invented the name and that the fans in the shed side of the stadium often sing a song called Super Drogs.
+'Drogs' is a nickname for supporters of the club.
+When the name Drogs started to appear in two newspapers in the late 1990s, The Sun and the Drogheda Leader, the club wrote to the Drogheda Leader newspaper demanding that the name not be used adding that it was not used in the stadium by the fans.
+The newspaper argued that it had not invented the name and that the fans in the "shed side" of the stadium often sing a song called Super Drogs.
 The club considered the name was degrading and was purely a Drogheda Leader nickname not used by the supporters.
-In recent years the club officially embraced the nickname.
+In later years, the club officially embraced the nickname.

-The most vocal supporters stand on "the shed side" of United Park.
-Many Drogs attend every home match while a smaller group travel around the country to support the team at away matches.
+The most vocal supporters stand on the "shed side" of United Park.
 They sing football/Drogheda United chants, wear club colours (claret and blue), wave banners and flags and generally try to help lift the team and demonstrate fervent support.
-One section of their supporters are known as 'F45U' (Famous 45 Ultras.)
+One section of their supporters are known as 'F45U' (Famous 45 Ultras).

 Drogheda United Supporters Club (DUSC) was formed more than two years ago.
 Its main aim is to promote Drogheda United F.C. throughout the community.
-The supporters club works hand-in-hand with the football club in various ways including contributing to the match day programme, organising fund raising nights like quizzes and race nights and by organising buses to away matches.
+The supporters club works with the football club in various ways including contributing to the match day programme, organising fund raising nights like quizzes and race nights and by organising buses to away matches.

-Drogheda United's main rivalry is with their neighbour club Dundalk FC, with whom they contest the Louth Derby.
-The club's home grounds lie no more than 35 km apart, and fans regularly travel in their numbers to witness the encounter.
-Fans of the respective clubs despise each other and it makes for one of the biggest rivalries in the country.
-Since 2010, Dundalk have had the better share of results, but since Drogheda's promotion from the First Division in 2020, it has been quite an even encounter, with 5 wins for Dundalk and 4 wins for Drogheda.
+Drogheda United's main rivalry is with their neighbour club Dundalk, with whom they contest the Louth Derby.
+The club's home grounds lie approximately 35 km apart, and fans regularly travel in their numbers to witness the encounter.
+Since 2010, Dundalk have had the better share of results, but since Drogheda's promotion from the First Division in 2020, it has been a relatively even encounter, with 5 wins for Dundalk and 4 wins for Drogheda.

-Drogheda have also developed a smaller rivalry with their second nearest club, Shelbourne, due to both teams regularly competing in close proximity to each other on the league table.
+Following Dundalk's relegation to the second tier in 2024, Drogheda's nearest Premier Division opponents became Shelbourne.
+This fixture is usually a fiery encounter due to both teams historically competing in close proximity to each other on the league table, and the number of former Shelbourne players in the Drogheda United camp.

+In 2023, Drogheda United became a sister club of Walsall F.C. in England, due to the Trivela Group's shared ownership of both teams.
+This partnership has seen players like Emmanuel Adegboyega, Freddie Draper, Evan Weir and Douglas James-Taylor moving between the clubs.
+In July 2024, the teams contested a friendly match at Weavers Park, in which Drogheda won on penalties after a 1–1 draw.